 Global Business is offered as a second major program of study only.
 This second major combines global business courses with language training and a study abroad experience to qualify students for management positions in the diverse, multicultural, and global environment they will encounter in the future.
-A second major in Global Business serves as a competence and skill amplifier for business students, complimenting their primary business major (i.e., accounting, business administration, finance, management, marketing, and management information systems).
+A second major in Global Business serves as a competence and skill amplifier for business students, complimenting their primary business major (i.e., accounting, business administration, finance, management, marketing, management information systems, and supply chain management).
 Students with this second major distinguish themselves in ways that they develop functional competencies from their primary business major and are prepared to lead and perform in multicultural and global business contexts through their second major.
 The Global Business major enhances students’ ability to operate in global business environments, appreciation for different cultures, and business knowledge pertaining to international arenas.

 For individuals who

 Want to become experts in business efforts across national borders, gaining understanding in economic, social, technological, cultural, and regulatory differences.

 A second major to add onto your education in the College of Business, allowing you to gain necessary skills to compete in a global and multicultural work environment.